Eric Higgs (environmental scholar)

-Eric Stowe Higgs (born February 7, 1958) is professor in the School of Environmental Studies at the University of Victoria.
+Eric Stowe Higgs (born February 7, 1958) is a Canadian ecologist.
+He is a professor in the School of Environmental Studies at the University of Victoria.
 Trained in ecology, philosophy, and environmental planning, his work concerns ecological restoration, historical ecology, intervention ecology, and the changing character of life in technological society.
+He also works with the Mountain Legacy Project as the Principal Instigator.

 Early life and training

 Eric Higgs was born in Brantford, Ontario, to David P.J.
 Higgs and Barbara Isabel Stowe.
 His pre-school years were in North Delta, British Columbia (near Vancouver).
 He attended public school in Thornhill, Ontario (near Toronto), and secondary school (Brantford Collegiate and Pauline Johnston Secondary School) in Brantford.
-In 1976 he turned away from what had been a strong early passion for physics and engineering, and attend the Integrated Studies Program at the University of Waterloo.
+In 1976, he turned away from what had been a strong early passion for physics and engineering, and attend the Integrated Studies Program at the University of Waterloo.
 The Integrated Studies Program was student-driven and required self-motivation to complete an open curriculum in a subjects of the student's choosing.
 He completed an undergraduate thesis, "A theory for the interaction of ecology and the social order," that blended history of ecology with social philosophy and environmental ethics.
 Immediately upon graduation with a Bachelor of Independent Studies (B.I.S.) in 1979, he took up an internship at the Hastings Centre (Institute for the Study of Ethics, Society and the Life Sciences) in Hastings-on-Hudson, New York, where he undertook a project on environmental and ecological ethics.
 He completed a master's degree in philosophy of science at the University of Western Ontario (1980–81), and at the same time undertook ecological consulting work in Southern Ontario.
 He returned to the University of Waterloo to a new interdisciplinary doctoral program, in which he combined studies in the Department of Philosophy and the School of Urban and Regional Planning.
 Working with co-supervisors, Lawrence Haworth, a social and moral philosopher, and Robert Dorney, an ecologist and environmental planner, Higgs completed his dissertation, "Planning, Technology and Community Autonomy," in 1988.